 I've been working since 2013 for the Arctic Council Secretariat in Tromsø, Norway, where I am responsible for communications.
 Check out any of the following links to see some of what this involves.

 Before coming to work for the Arctic Council, I worked with the team at The Arctic Institute, where I produced weekly briefings on current events in the Arctic that were delivered to nearly 1,500 subscribers in 45 countries.
 Our subscribers included representatives of the foreign ministries of every Arctic state, most oil majors, and countless other government and civil-society organizations.
 I also managed The Arctic Institute's Twitter account

-I also worked for two years in Washington, DC and two years in Germany for the Bertelsmann Foundation / Bertelsmann Stiftung.
+I worked from 2009-2011 in Washington, DC and 2011-2013 in Germany for the Bertelsmann Foundation / Bertelsmann Stiftung.
 For them, I managed the worldwide network of writers (up to 120 authors, 9 editors, 60 countries) that underlies www.futurechallenges.org.
-This was great experience working across borders and guiding a wonderful team of young, politically-engaged and capable authors from around the globe.

-Prior to joining the Bertelsmann Foundation in 2009, I worked on global business development for the AARP Global Network, which was a lot of fun and put me in touch with representatives of organizations serving the over-50 population in many different countries like Canada, Italy, the Netherlands, Chile, and Denmark.
+Prior to joining the Bertelsmann Foundation in 2009, I worked on global business development for the AARP Global Network, which put me in touch with representatives of organizations serving the over-50 population in many different countries.

 I was born in Maine, but grew up in Alexandria, Virginia.
 I attended high school at T.C.
-Williams and at Deerfield Academy in Deerfield, MA.
+Williams and at Deerfield Academy in Massachusetts.